Innovation and Strategic Network Formation: Equilibrium

 Our main focus is the indirect learning case ($\delta>0$) in which ideas can spread multiple steps.
-Asymptotically, firms' incentives will depend on the global structure of the indirect-learning network.
-To better understand this dependence, we let the number of firms $n \rightarrow \infty$ and begin with outcomes under a sequence of symmetric actions.
+We now show that when $\delta>0$, equilibrium networks are at the critical threshold asymptotically.

+We begin by defining this critical threshold.
+Let the number of firms $n\rightarrow \infty$ and consider outcomes under a sequence of symmetric actions.
 We say that an event occurs a.a.s. (asymptotically almost surely) if the probability of this event converges to $1$ as $n \rightarrow \infty$.
 To simplify notation, we often omit the index $n$ (e.g., from the actions $(p_i,q_i)$.)

 \begin{defin} A sequence of symmetric actions with openness $\mathbf{q}$ is: \begin{itemize} \item \textbf{Subcritical} if $\limsup_n \iota({q},{q}) \delta n < 1$ \item \textbf{Critical} if $\lim_n\iota({q},{q}) \delta n = 1$ \item \textbf{Supercritical} if $\liminf_n \iota({q},{q}) \delta n > 1$ \end{itemize} \end{defin}